PraxTube/forceful-timer/README.md

 ('0x02e00003', 'forceful-timer · PyPI - Brave')
 ```

-you don't have to care about the first entry (it's mainly for debugging), all you have to care about is to match the name somewhat closely.
+you don't have to care about the first entry (it's mainly for debugging), all you have to
+care about is to match the name somewhat closely.

 ## Development

-If you want to contribute to this repo or simple want to develop your own repo locally, then you can install it through
+If you want to contribute to this repo or simple want to develop your own repo locally,
+install it through

 ### Linux